-This two to four day excursion is based at Scorpion Landing on Santa Cruz National Park, and focuses on the tremendous natural and cultural history, amazing geology, endemic species of animal and plant life, endangered species, and marine ecology of the Islands.
+This two to four-day excursion is based at Scorpion Landing on Santa Cruz Island in Channel Islands National Park and focuses on the tremendous natural and cultural history, amazing geology, endemic species of animal and plant life, endangered species, and marine ecology of the Islands.
 Students focus on actively experiencing and documenting the diverse ecosystems of the Channel Islands National Park through a variety of activities.

-Lesson plans and activities to be considered are the following: marine ecology of the intertidal zone and kelp forest, natural history hikes and species documentation, geology of the Channel Islands, endemic species, snorkeling with marine ecology focus, guided sea kayaking and camping.
+Lesson plans and activities to be considered are the following: marine ecology of the intertidal zone and kelp forest, natural history hikes and species documentation, the geology of the Channel Islands, endemic species, snorkeling with marine ecology focus, guided sea kayaking, and camping.

 California Coastline Discovery: Gaviota Coast

-This two to five day multi-sport learning adventure takes place at the rustic and secluded Ocean Mesa campground or the one of a kind El Capitan Canyon.
-Students will focus on bonding, working together as a team, and getting comfortable in the outdoors, all while learning about their natural environment through hands-on experiential learning.
+This multi-day learning adventure takes place at the rustic and secluded Ocean Mesa campground or the beautiful and iconic El Capitan Canyon.
+Students will participate in fully guided natural history hikes, a high ropes challenge course, teambuilding activities, and kayaking along the pristine coastal bluffs.
+Participants focus on bonding, working together as a team, and getting comfortable in the outdoors, all while learning about their natural environment through hands-on experiential learning.
 Team building elements can be incorporated into all activities.
-Students will participate in fully guided natural history hikes, a high ropes challenge course, teambuilding activities, and will kayak along the coastal bluffs.
 The focus of the program will be on having fun while learning skills to enjoy all of these safe and challenging activities, both individually and as a group.